 The graduate program provides students with an advanced education in the discipline of Political Science at all levels including local, regional, national and international spheres.
 We specialize in comparative politics, political philosophy and Aboriginal-state relations, with additional specialties in other areas.
-Each student's program of study is designed individually to meet his or her scholarly interests.
+Each student's program of study is designed individually to meet their scholarly interests.

-Successful applicants to the program will hold a four-year baccalaureate in Political Science, and will have obtained a GPA of at least 3.0.
+Successful applicants to the program will hold a four-year baccalaureate in Political Science, and will have obtained a GPA of at least 3.0 (B).
 UNBC and the Department of Political Science are committed to interdisciplinary co-operation, so students without undergraduate majors in Political Science may be admitted with special provisions made regarding course work and thesis research programs.

-Application deadlines are found in this calendar under "Semester Dates" or online at: www.unbc.ca/calendar/graduate, also under "Semester Dates."
+Application deadlines are found in this calendar under Admissions and Regulations, or online at www.unbc.ca/calendar/graduate (under Semester Dates).
 The Political Science MA Program accepts students for the September and January Semesters.